 The Sites in VR application is a virtual reality tool designed to provide immersive and interactive experiences by allowing users to explore a wide range of real-world locations through 360-degree panoramic views.
-Available on both Android and iOS platforms, the application includes a variety of categories, such as historical landmarks, natural landscapes, and architectural wonders.
+Available on both Android and iOS platforms, the application features a diverse range of categories, including historical landmarks, natural landscapes, and architectural wonders.
 Users can navigate these virtual environments using a VR headset/Box or through their smartphones in VR mode, offering a sense of presence and engagement that enhances the learning experience (Appendix 2).
 In educational contexts, Sites in VR enable students to virtually visit and interact with places they might not otherwise have access to.